texttest/website_2/_tutorials/hello_world.md

 Create a folder to store your test cases in, below `hello.py`, called `tests` and put a file in it called `config.hello`, containing this text:

     executable:${TEXTTEST_HOME}/hello.py
+    interpreter:python
     filename_convention_scheme:standard
     full_name:Hello World

 The config file is absolutely central to how TextTest works, and it's important to get the format right.
-These three key - value pairs specify for TextTest what's going to be tested, and there are many more options for this file which you will learn about later on.
+These  key - value pairs specify for TextTest what's going to be tested, and there are many more options for this file which you will learn about later on.
 Note - it's important to use a colon `:` as separator for `key:value`, and that there should be no spaces on either side.

 The entry `executable` should contain the full path to the program we want to test.
 Here we are using the environment variable `TEXTTEST_HOME` but it could be an absolute path on your machine.

+The entry `interpreter` is actually optional, if your program is directly executable you don't need it.
+In this case we have a python script and we want to use python as the interpreter.

 The entry `filename_convention_scheme` defaults to `classic`, but the newer scheme `standard` is more consistent and easier to use.
 It has more sensible filenames when testing a command line program like this one.